CALL TODAY!

 Testing the Socket While It’s On

-How to Read the Test Meter
+How to Read the Multimeter

 Testing a Light Socket with the Breaker Off

 Switch off the circuit breaker to the socket.
-Then test the socket by attaching the continuity tester clip to the hot screw terminal (black wire) and touching the probe to the socket’s metal tab.
+Then, test the socket by attaching the continuity tester clip to the hot screw terminal (black wire) and touching the probe to the socket’s metal tab.
 If the tester doesn’t respond, the socket must be replaced.

 However, you can continue testing the socket by clipping the continuity tester to the neutral metal screw terminal (this is the white wire lead).
-Then touch the probe to the socket threads.
+Then, touch the probe to the socket threads.
 The tester should show a reading.
 If not, then there’s no question you need to replace the light socket.

 Diagnosing the Problem

 When a light socket is not working, it can be hard to determine the source of the issue.
-There could be damage to the socket itself or a flaw in the wires and cables leading to the socket.
+There could be damage to the socket itself or a flaw in the wires and cables leading to it.
 If the meter doesn’t pick up current from the brass and silver tabs on the back of the socket, you may have a wiring problem.
 Wires could be corroded, stripped, or frayed.
-It is unsafe to perform wiring work without electrical experience, so the best option now is to have an electrician diagnose the problem and make the appropriate repairs.

 Contact Black Hills Home Services